 Cover Image: Rachel Perry, the study’s lead researcher, measures out 2,4-dinitrophenol (DNP) for experimentation.
 Dr. Perry is a postdoctoral fellow in the Shulman Lab.
 Image courtesy of Cheryl Mai.

-Panamá, 20 de noviembre de 2024.
-La Secretaría Nacional de Ciencia, Tecnología e Innovación (Senacyt),…
+Panamá, 1 de mayo de 2025.
+La Secretaría Nacional de Ciencia, Tecnología e Innovación (Senacyt) y la…